Frequently Asked Questions

 What's included in an adoption?

 Dogs and cats receive health and temperament screening, initial vaccinations, a microchip, free vet visit with a participating vet, and spay/neuter surgery.
-Rabbits receive everything but vaccinations, and microchip.
+Rabbits receive everything but a microchip.
 For varying adoption fees, small animals and exotic pets also receive health and temperament screening and a free vet visit.
 Adopters can make an appointment with our vet, should a medical issue arise within 14 days of the day they adopted.

 Does PHS/SPCA euthanize animals?

-Because we accept all animals and in varying conditions, many simply cannot go up for adoption because they are too aggressive, too sick, badly injured or too young to survive in a shelter.
+Because we accept all animals and in varying conditions, many simply cannot go up for adoption because they are too aggressive, too sick, badly injured, or too young to survive in a shelter.
 We do, however, adopt 100% of healthy (physically and behaviorally) dogs and cats.
 The animals we euthanize are animals no other shelter or rescue group is willing or able to take, and they are euthanized only when all options have been exhausted.

 How long do animals stay at PHS/SPCA?